Writing a Philosophy Paper

 · use plain language and relatively short sentences.
 Philosophy is a difficult subject, but the best philosophy is written in the language that is only as complicated as it has to be in order to convey the writer’s ideas.
 If you have a choice between a complicated way of expressing an idea and a simpler way, always choose the simpler way.
 This includes choosing more familiar terms over more obscure terms when the familiar ones will work at least as well.
 It also includes avoiding convoluted sentences, or even sentences that are longer than necessary.
 (It is a good idea to have friends read your paper at some point before you turn it in--they can tell you whether or not they’ve understood what you’re trying to say and identify points that you need to clarify.)

 · avoid long quotations from the text.
-You should quote directly from your textbook (or any other source) only when necessary, and you should avoid lengthy quotations unless they are absolutely necessary.
+You should quote directly from the work(s) to which you are responding only when necessary, and you should avoid lengthy quotations unless they are absolutely necessary.
 When possible, you should paraphrase the material with which you are dealing; this means that you should explain the material to your reader in your own words.
 E.g., instead of simply quoting a passage in which James Rachels argues against ethical egoism, you should explain the contents of that paragraph in your own words.

 · be free from errors in spelling, punctuation and grammar.
 DO NOT RELY ON WORD’S SPELL-CHECKING AND GRAMMAR-CHECKING FUNCTIONS!
 You will need to read carefully through your paper looking for spelling (etc.) mistakes and editing the paper accordingly.
 The best way proof-read is from a printed copy of the paper, reading aloud as you go.
 This will help you see errors that you would otherwise miss.